QubesOS/qubes-doc/user/hardware/system-requirements.md

 - Hardware switches for all built-in USB-connected microphones (if any)

-- On non-laptops, either support for non-USB input devices or a separate USB controller only for input devices
+- Either support for non-USB input devices (e.g., via PS/2, which most laptops already use internally) or a separate USB controller only for input devices

 ## Choosing Hardware